greg-raven/grus/_posts/2021-09-15-a-devastating-blow-to-our-solvency.md

 ---
-title: 'A devastating blow to our solvency'
+title: "A devastating blow to our solvency"
 layout: post
 categories:
 - Letters